biocompute-objects/GW-SMHS-BIOC6223/docs/4_FurtherResearch.md

 Group8 Friday 10/11 @10:30am - COMPLETED

+Note: Since only one individual is required to come in and search HIVE for the tools, I highly recommend that individual comes with the list of tools in your pipeline.
+Next to each tool, indicate whether or not the tool was found in HIVE.
+If not, write an equivalent tool that was found in HIVE.As a group, follow the same steps for CGC and create 1 paragraph (template at the bottom of this page)

 ## Instructions

 For the 2 platforms- [CGC](http://cgc.sbgenomics.com) & [HIVE](https://hive.biochemistry.gwu.edu/dna.cgi?cmd=home) shown to you in class: